 Mix all ingredients together well in a 2 quart glass mason jar (Ace Hardware carries them).
 Be sure to leave 1 inch at the top else the soda will rot and get moldy instead of ferment.

-Alternatively, you can bottle the fermented ginger ale and leave on the counter for an additional 1-2 days before refrigerating to produce a very fizzy beverage.
+Alternatively, you can bottle the fermented, homemade ginger ale and leave on the counter for an additional 1-2 days before refrigerating to produce a very fizzy beverage.

-If the finished soda is not sweet enough for your taste, add a tiny pinch of stevia or stir in a small amount of mild, raw honey.
+If the finished homemade ginger ale is not sweet enough for your taste, add a tiny pinch of stevia or stir in a small amount of mild, raw honey.

 Sarah, The Healthy Home Economist